 Some drivers report ignoring this message and continuing to drive without issue, but Uber can deactivate you for refusing the second check.
 If you want to continue driving, you should re-consent.

-Will you pass your second background check?
+Will you pass your yearly background check?

 If you passed the first time and nothing major has happened since then, you’ll likely pass the second time.
 But if Uber decides to dig further back in your past on this second check, as they have done in some states, it is possible that you can be deactivated.
 All you can do to prevent getting deactivated on your second background check is to make sure that you deal with any legal issues as soon as they come up, and to try to have old issues expunged from your record.